jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 This project aims to build truly scalable algorithms to advance the state of the art in incremental learning and adapt these algorithms to equip robots with lifelong perception and interaction capabilities.
 Continual learning aims to design systems that can keep learning new knowledge while maintaining the performance for the previously learned tasks.
 However, so far approaches considering a robotics context is scarce.
 We focus on developing novel continual learning algorithms by taking into account the limitations of the robotics platforms (e.g., space and computational power).
 We developed a novel algorithm, Information Back Discrete Representation Replay, that achieved SOTA performance in class-incremental setting.
 We developed a novel method, Code Feature Mapping Network, to address the efficient continual robot learning.
 We are currently working on a novel task-incremental learning method, which achieves the SOTA results in terms of accuracy and memory cost.

-Development and refinement of AI-enabled virtual assistant technology for real-time ultrasound scanning.
-We're developing Deep learning-based computer vision, biometry, diagnostic support and video summarization tools for clinical use in the FASP UK 20-week foetal ultrasound anomaly scan.

 The goal of this research project is to improve the classical reinforcement learning framework to enable practical and scalable deployments of autonomous agents in the real world.
 In particular, we are designing novel machine learning algorithms and practices to improve the sample and computational efficiency of the field and remove the reliance on task-specific, hand-engineered practices and objective functions.